Meal, Ready-to-Eat: Meal, Religious, Kosher/Halal

-MRE religious certification
+For less strictly-observing servicemembers, non-certified "pork-free" menus of the regular MRE are available.
+The DLA offers Meal, Ready-to-Eat (MRE), Pork-Free, Individual, which consist of 12 menus selected from the regular roster of 24.

+Vegetarian HDR and MARC

 The Humanitarian Daily Ration (HDR) is a self-contained Halal meal designed to be given to refugees and other displaced people.
 It is designed to feed a person for a full day, and the menus are intended to be palatable to many religious and cultural tastes.
 To meet this goal, no animal products or by-products, no alcohol or alcohol-based products, and minimal dairy products are used in their production.
 It is otherwise created and packaged much like MREs; feedback from the Afghanistan campaign led to the interior packing being reinforced to withstand being air-dropped, as the packets sometimes ruptured on impact.
 The outer bag is tinted a high-visibility red or yellow and has an American flag and a picture of a person eating out of the bag with a spoon.
 There are usually instructions printed on it in English and one or more local languages as well.